MartiMei/AVDASI-Team-21/README.md

 ## Roadmap

 ### Current Version (Avionics final plus pro max ultra mega signature SE turbo hyper lite prime prestige ultimate windtunnel solution with 3d)
 - The AFPPMUMSSTHLPPUWSW3 version was the wind tunnel version with 3d plot add-on.
 The assumed final script, while not tested since no cube orange plus available.
-No release under this update
+No release under this update.
+A runnable package with all other files was provided.

 ### Ideas
 - Add cmd logging for sensor part(Done)